Old Wooden Windows

 Other benefits you might experience with restoring old wooden windows are:

 - Keeping your old windows will preserve the design quality and harmony of your home which will help to keep its period aesthetic and style

 - Old windows are usually made from “old growth wood” which is a type of lumber that came from the massive virgin forests that once covered North America, these days old growth wood is very rare and hard to come by

 - Windows from long ago were usually made from older and larger trees whose grains were much tighter, and therefore would result in more durable, long-lasting wood

 - The quality of older windows are more resilient and far more superior than the materials that new windows of today are manufactured from

-- Not only are the wood from old windows valuable, but the glass of which the panes are made from can be just as unique; these are often hand blown or float glass which was typical for windows back then
+- Not only is the wood from old windows valuable, but the glass of which the panes are made from can be just as unique; these are often hand blown or float glass which was typical for windows back then

-- If your old window is still in good to fair condition, restoring them can be the more cost effective option
+- If your old window is still in good to fair condition, restoring them can be the more cost-effective option

 - Some restorations don’t require the complete removal of a window which presents little to no damage to surrounding structures as well as the window cavity, replacements may cause more damage